-In a statement, Caritas Internationalis strongly condemns the U.S. administration’s reckless decision to abruptly close USAID-funded programmes and offices.
+In a statement, Caritas Internationalis strongly condemns the US administration’s reckless decision to abruptly close USAID-funded programmes and offices.
 As a founding member of this worldwide network of humanitarian organisations, Cordaid stands behind the words of Alistair Dutton, Secretary General of Caritas Internationalis.
 ‘This is an inhumane affront to people’s God-given human dignity that will cause immense suffering.’

 Caritas recognises the right of any new administration to review its foreign aid strategy.
 However, the ruthless and chaotic way this callous decision is being implemented threatens the lives and dignity of millions.